Never Be the Same Again

-"Never Be the Same Again" is a song by British singer-songwriter Melanie C from the British girl group Spice Girls, featuring American singer and rapper Lisa "Left Eye" Lopes of American girl group TLC.
+"Never Be the Same Again" is a song by British singer-songwriter Melanie C from the British girl group Spice Girls, featuring American rapper Lisa "Left Eye" Lopes of American girl group TLC.
 It was released on 20 March 2000 as the third single from her first solo album, Northern Star (1999).
 The song was co-written by Melanie C, producer Rhett Lawrence, Paul F. Cruz and Lopes.

 "Never Be the Same Again" entered at the top of the UK Singles Chart, becoming Melanie C's first solo single to reach number one.
 It sold 144,936 copies in its first week and was Britain's 18th-best-selling song of 2000.
 The song was successful in other markets, topping the charts in seven countries and receiving positive acclaim.
 By April 2021, the song had sold more than 477,000 copies in UK.
 The music video was directed by Francis Lawrence.
 It shows Melanie C waking up in a futuristic home and practicing tai chi with Lopes.